RAG fundamentals

 Copy

-Let's now test this embeddings function locally
+Let's test this embedding function locally now

 text = "Hello, how are you?"